vdt/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook [Advanced-Lane-Lines.ipynb](Advanced-Lane-Lines.ipynb).
+The code for this step is contained in `1.
+Camera Calibration` and `2.
+Distortion Correction` Section of the IPython notebook [Advanced-Lane-Lines.ipynb](Advanced-Lane-Lines.ipynb).

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.